This guide will show you how to manually change a WordPress URL by using phpMyAdmin & cPanel to update your domain or WordPress installation path.

 Note: This is important because if these do not match, the site will not load properly.

-After you have changed both URL’s to the new URL you would like to use (must be associated with the hosting account), your site should now load properly.
+After you have changed both URL’s to the new URL you would like to use (which must be associated with the hosting account), your site should now load properly.
 You may need to clear any caching plugins or browser caches as well.
 Should you have any issues or questions, feel free to reach out to our support department.

 If the steps above listed in this article do not resolve your issue, please feel free to open a support ticket and we’d be happy to take a look.